 This is the website of Newhaven and Seaford Sailing Club.
 We welcome comments and suggestions.
-Click the button below to e-mail us
+Click the blue button below to e-mail us.

 We have a site at Seaford clubhouse located on the beach with organised racing series on Sundays and Wednesday evenings throughout the summer.
 We also have facilities at our inland lake at Piddinghoe, where we sail all year round with a winter sailing series.
 It’s also at Piddinghoe we have our RYA Training Centre offering sailing & windsurfing training.
 The Training Centre also offers RYA powerboat training on the sea and on the lake.
 NSSC has a third presence at Newhaven Marina where we keep our safety boats, and where some small keel-boat owners who race with us keep their craft.

 We are working with Brighton Watersports who offer SUP (stand-up paddle-boarding), kayak and other water-sports experiences at Piddinghoe (and at their site on Brighton beach).

 We run cadet nights, with training and fun groups, at Piddinghoe on Monday evenings from May to July and Saturday afternoons in the Autumn and have our popular Women on Water (WOW) sailing evenings from April to October.